Illustration of a person in a paper boat reaching for a life preserver, representing chapter 13 bankruptcy help and repayment plan support

 Your Debts Must Be Within Legal Limits

 Chapter 13 is available only if your secured and unsecured debts fall below certain limits set by federal law.
 These limits are adjusted periodically.
-If your total debts exceed those thresholds, chapter 13 may not be available.
+If your total debts exceed those thresholds as of the filing date, chapter 13 may not be available.
+At the moment, these limits are as follows:

 You Must Complete Credit Counseling Before Filing